WestGrid/ubcSummerSchool2019/4-materials.md

 We will be adding course materials to this page during and after the summer school.
 For more course details now, please check individual session pages in the [program]({{ site.baseurl }}/1-program.html).

+### Introduction to the Linux command line

+- Bash Scripting and Tools: <a href="https://github.com/razoumov/publish/blob/master/bash.md" target="_blank">lesson notes</a>

+### Machine learning

+- Practical Applications of Deep Learning with MATLAB:
+  [ZIP file](https://owncloud.westgrid.ca/index.php/s/1FAOGguOWHuTp2Z/download) with slides and other files.
+Some of the larger files were excluded to keep the file size small.
+If you want these large datasets, please contact the instructor rteramot at mathworks dot com.